CountPacMan/HairSalon/README.md

 1. Clone this git repository
 2. Set your localhost root folder to ~/HairSalon/web/
 3. Ensure PHP server is running.
-4. Start Postgres and import hair_salon.sql database into a new database restaurant
+4. Start Postgres and import hair_salon.sql database into a new database named hair_salon
 5. Use Composer to install required dependencies in the composer.json file
 6. Start the web app by pointing your browser to the root (http://localhost:8000/)